 I have been facilitating meditation and postural yoga since 2004, and using these practices within a therapeutic context since 2008.
 My intention in my work is to support physical, emotional and mental wellbeing by offering body-centred tools for self-connection.
 Intercultural respect and a trauma-informed ethos are embedded in my work.
-I have been a faculty member with Yogacampus since 2010 and contribute to panels and discussions that address critical issues within contemporary yoga spaces.
+I have been a faculty member and mentor with Yogacampus since 2010 and contribute to panels and discussions that address critical issues within contemporary yoga spaces.

 I have been supported and nourished by a long-standing yoga and meditation practice for over 2 decades.
 In addition to my personal practice, my introspection is anchored in verbal therapy; my joy and self-care is rooted in dance, writing, art, and time in nature.
 My professional support and accountability is accessed through monthly yoga peer-group supervision and clinical supervision.